fullstackcareeszone/ai-tutor-for-every-tongue/lisan-hanzala/README.md

-# 📚 Lisan: The AI Tutor for Every Tongue
+# 📚 Lisan: The Smart Tutor for Every Tongue

 **Lisan** is a full-stack AI-powered tutor designed to help users translate, subtitle, and learn languages using state-of-the-art machine learning models.
 This project combines a beautiful frontend interface with a robust backend built using FastAPI.